web analytics

 Vendramini published his book in 2009, after Jorge Velasco and an associate of his, “Varg,” wrote their lengthy essay on the new racial classification.
 An abridged version of that essay appears as an appendix in The Fair Race’s Darkest Hour.
 But now that I’ve reread Vendramini’s book and better understood its content, I realise that Velasco and Varg relied on accepted wisdom about Neanderthals, who, according to Vendramini, have been anthropomorphised by naïve and politically-correct scholars to the point of being considered human.

-František Kupka based his work on Marcellin Boule’s interpretation of the Neanderthal remains found in France: much closer to reality than the primitive humans in the first image.
+František Kupka based his work on Marcellin Boule’s interpretation of the Neanderthal remains found in France.
+The simian appearance is closer to reality than the primitive humans in the first image.

 I’m writing this post because our point of view must be consistent, especially in the texts linked in the featured article.
 So yesterday I removed a couple of pages from Velasco and Varg’s essay, where the authors failed to notice that prehistoric Neanderthals resembled apes, not humans.